A fresh take on the TENS concept: an electrical stimulator worn over the right temple that either invigorates or relaxes with the right “vibes.”

 And so it’s possible that the right setting makes all the difference, just like with phasers.
 This makes the topic endlessly debatable, even though it’s obvious that TENS doesn’t work many miracles.
 In fact, it probably mostly doesn’t work much better for most pain than an aspirin, and it’s not much good for anything else except maybe some relaxation or gently exercising muscles in rehab.

 And then there’s central stimulation — stimulation of the spinal cord or brain — the other major kind of neuromodulation.
-It’s kind of a big deal: more invasive, profound, and dangerous, and also used with more impressive results for more serious problems like Parkinson’s diseases, major depression, and serious chronic pain.
-It has roots in electroconvulsive therapy — “electroshock” therapy back in the day — but the modern era of electrical therapy began when deep brain stimulation was introduced in 1987, and it’s been steadily improving since then, mostly thanks to better surgical techniques for implants.
+It’s possible to do this non-invasively, but probably not possible to do it well.6 To get brain stim right, you’ve probably got to get in there with an actual implant: more invasive, profound, and dangerous, but also more impressive results for more serious problems like Parkinson’s diseases, major depression, and severe chronic pain.
+This approach has roots in electroconvulsive therapy — “electroshock” therapy back in the day — but the modern era of electrical therapy began when deep brain stimulation was introduced in 1987, and it’s been steadily improving since then, mostly thanks to better surgical techniques for implants.

 Now, if only we knew how it worked.
-No one actually does, and there are several possibilities.
-That’s an advanced topic, beyond the scope of this article for now.
+No one actually does, and there are several possibilities, like vagus nerve stimulation to control inflammation for rheumatoid arthritis — extremely interesting, but far from an established effect.7 That’s an advanced topic, beyond the scope of this article for now.

 TENS units can be had for around $100, or even less for a few bargain models, but it is possible to spend several hundred on more power, options, or trendiness.

 TENS seems like it might be dangerous … but it’s not.